httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Endpoints are advised that sending multiple values consumes resources, which may be wasted if the receiver ignores them (see {{digest}}).

+Differently from [RFC3230], Algorithm Agility cannot be achieved parameterizing digest algorithms for security reasons (see {{replacing-rfc-3230}}).
-Mechanisms such as TLS and digital signatures mitigate substitution attacks (see Section 1 of {{?RFC6211}}) on digest-algorithms.
+Mechanisms such as TLS and digital signatures can mitigate substitution attacks on digest-algorithms (see Section 1 of {{?RFC6211}}).

 ## Duplicate digest-algorithm in field value